 Present FAO activities are concentrated on electrical energy applications for agricultural industries and farm use.
 Work is also being carried out in the field of education.
-Special Fund projects and Freedom from Hunger Campaign projects on agricultural engineering education in progress have rural electrification components, such as the Special Fund project "Faculty of Agricultural Engineering, Agricultural University, La Molina, Peru", and the Freedom from Hunger Campaign project "The Establishment of the North African College of Agricultural Engineering, Tunisia".
+Special Fund projects and Freedom from Hunger Campaign projects on agricultural engineering education in progress have rural electrification components, such as the Special Fund project "Faculty of Agricultural Engineering, Agricultural University, La Molina, Peru", and African College of Agricultural Engineering, Tunisia".
 New Special Fund projects on agricultural engineering under preparation will cover the technical aspects of electric power, distribution and utilization.